|Present and Future Values|

 The cashflows are assumed to arrive at the end of equal periods and the interest rate specified has to be appropriate for this period.

-For example, in the case of the cashflows described earlier, the spreadsheet shown in Figure 1 demonstrates the two methods of calculation - calculating the PV for each individual value and then adding the results up or more directly in one step using the NPV function.
+For example, in the case of the cashflows described earlier, the spreadsheet shown below demonstrates the two methods of calculation - calculating the PV for each individual value and then adding the results up or more directly in one step using the NPV function.

 The cashflows are entered into B3..B5 and the present values of amount is calculate in column C. The NPV in C7 is obtained by summing the present values listed above.
 That is in C3 the formula is:

 which is copied down the column and summed in C7.